 Creativity.
-Actors interpret their characters’ feelings and motives to portray the characters in the most believable way.
+Actors interpret their characters’ feelings and motives in order to portray the characters in the most compelling way.

 Memorization skills.
 Actors memorize many lines before filming begins or a show opens.
-Television actors often appear on camera and have little time to memorize scripts, which can be revised frequently or written moments before filming.
+Television actors often appear on camera with little time to memorize scripts, and scripts frequently may be revised or even written just moments before filming.

 Persistence.
 Actors may audition for many roles before getting a job.
-They must be able to take rejection and keep going.
+They must be able to accept rejection and keep going.

 Physical stamina.
-Actors should be in good enough physical condition to endure heat from stage or studio lights and the weight of heavy costumes.
-They may work long hours, including more than one performance a day, and they must do so without getting overly tired.
+Actors should be in good enough physical condition to endure the heat from stage or studio lights and the weight of heavy costumes or makeup.
+They may work many hours, including acting in more than one performance a day, and they must do so without getting overly tired.

 Reading skills.
-When looking for a new role, actors read many scripts and must be able to interpret how a writer has described their character.
+Actors must read scripts and be able to interpret how a writer has developed their character.

-In addition to these qualities, actors usually must be physically coordinated to perform predetermined, sometimes complex movements with other actors to complete a scene.
+In addition to these qualities, actors usually must be physically coordinated to perform predetermined, sometimes complex movements with other actors, such as dancing or stage fighting, in order to complete a scene.